Today we're going to cover everything you need to prepare for your Capital One case interview.

 Typically, the recruiter will end their opening statement with a broad question.
 For example: "What are the key factors you would consider when developing a strategy to grow profits for Ice Cream Corporation?"
 For this stage of the interview, you should have two objectives.

 First, you should ask clarification questions to make sure that you understand the situation correctly.
 For instance, in the video above the first candidate asks exactly what role the CEO has with regards to "pricing" and to "sales".
 Many candidates skip that initial step, but it's actually essential because it will help you put together a more relevant framework.

 Second, once you fully understand the situation and question the interviewer is asking you, you should put a simple case framework together to answer the interviewer's question.
 The objective of this framework is to identify and communicate key areas that you will consider to answer the interviewer's main question.
 For instance, the candidates in the video mention areas including pricing, number of markets, number of competitors, their size, etc.

 If you're familiar with the different types of case interviews, you'll notice that Capital One uses the interviewer-led approach.
-This is the same method used by McKinsey in their application process.
+This is similar to the method used by McKinsey in their application process.

 B. Quantitative question